-This policy panel is the first part of two panels at the conference with the same title.
-The second part is an academic panel where three researchers from the global south present papers directly related to the conference theme.
+This policy panel is the second part of two panels at the conference with the same title.
+The first part is an academic panel where three researchers from the global south present papers directly related to the conference theme.

 The panel addresses the question in the title through a discussion on how development research could and should be organised, in richer countries as well as in partner countries.

-• What are the roles of research and researchers in the sustainable development goals work: not just as knowledge providers on how to achieve and (in proper context) address the SDGs, but also as an inherent part of the Agenda 2030?
+– What are the innate roles of research and researchers (i.e. SDG targets 9.5 and 9.b), that is, not just as knowledge providers on how to achieve and (in proper context) address other SDG goals, but as goals in themselves?

-• How can and should donor countries work to equalize research opportunities and competence globally?
+– How should donor countries work to equalize research opportunities and competence globally?